Skip to main content

 Founded in 1879 as the prep school for the King’s School, Canterbury and spent its first 50 years in the precincts of the cathedral.
 Boys were known as ‘parrots’ because of the noise they made and houses are still named after parrots.
 Moved to current site in 1929 when Lady Milner gave Sturry Court, an Elizabethan manor house, together with the Tithe Barn, in memory of her husband.
 It was opened by their friend Rudyard Kipling.
 Two miles from the centre of Canterbury, it is set in 80 acres of grounds and playing fields with the River Stour running through the middle.
 Despite arriving during drop-off mayhem (parking is a ‘nightmare’, according to parents, although we thought the school did well keeping traffic flowing), the scene was picturesque thanks to the spectacular estate and beautiful buildings.

 This is an aspiring school academically, but ‘not at the cost of creative pursuits or with the work, work, work mentality of London preps,’ as one parent put it (one of several we spoke to who’d made the move from London precisely to get this kind of academic rigour without the hothouse feel).
-Parents told us the head is promoting a culture of less pressure than previously, although they feel it has become more selective in recent years.
+Parents told us the school is promoting a culture of less pressure than previously, although they feel it has become more selective in recent years.
 Very occasionally, it is suggested tactfully that a child might do better elsewhere.

 Average class size 15-16, max 18.
 Setting in maths from year 5, English and languages from year 6 and science in year 8.
 Separate year 8 scholarship class.
 French from nursery, Spanish from year 5 and Latin from year 6.
 Greek offered to scholars.
 Teachers ‘really get to know what makes your child tick’, said one parent; pupils told us they are ‘friendly and rarely shout’.